 The Jollibee Group's exposure to foreign currency risk arises from the Parent Company's investments outside the Philippines, which are mainly in PRC and USA.
-While the foreign businesses have been rapidly growing, the net assets of foreign businesses account for only 10.44% and 11.44% of the consolidated net assets of the Jollibee Group as of December 31, 2011 and 2010, respectively.
+While the foreign businesses have been rapidly growing, the net assets of foreign businesses account for only 10.54% and 10.44% of the consolidated net assets of the Jollibee Group as of March 31, 2012 and December 31, 2011, respectively.
 Therefore, the total exposure to foreign exchange risk of the Jollibee Group is still not significant.

 The Jollibee Group also has transactional foreign currency exposures.
-Such exposure arises from the Jolibee Group's Philippine operations' cash and cash equivalents, receivables, and long-term debt in foreign currencies.
+Such exposure arises from the Jolibee Group's Philippine operations' cash and cash equivalents and receivables in foreign currencies.

-The following table shows the Jollibee Group's Philippine operations' foreign currency-denominated monetary assets and liabilities and their peso equivalents as of December 31:
+The following table shows the Jollibee Group's Philippine operations' foreign currency-denominated monetary assets and their peso equivalents as of March 31, 2012 and December 31, 2011: